Obsession (The Driver Era album): Release and promotion

 Honestly, I think that’s a great example of how we approach music, and also just like our lives [...]
 I interpret obsession as something you’re just thinking about all the time, something you can’t really shake loose.

 — – Ross Lynch on what does 'Obsession' mean to them, via interview for Clash.

 On September 4, 2024, The Driver Era released a new song, "You Keep Me Up at Night", which served as the lead single for the upcoming album.
 The song was accompanied by a music video, released two weeks later.
 On October 23, 2024, the band released "Don't Walk Away" as the second single from Obsession.
 Then, "Touch" was released on December 17, 2024, serving as the third single from the album.

 On January 28, 2025, The Driver Era announced their fourth studio album, titled Obsession, which is set to be released on April 11, 2025.
 Along with the album announcement, the band released "Same Old Story" as the fourth single.
 The band asked fans, through their social media accounts, to vote which song should be released as the next single.
 "Don't Take the Night" was released as the fifth single, on February 26, 2025, while "Can't Believe She Got Away" was released two days later.
 One month later, on March 28, 2025, the Driver Era released the seventh single, and last to be released prior to the album, "I'd Rather Die".

 During one of their tour's stop, the band was interviewed for Billboard, when they gave the magazine an exclusive preview of their yet-to-be-released song, "The Weekend".
 Ross Lynch explained that the song talks about "wanting to connect with someone and be close to someone, but also having a fear of commitment".
+The official music video for the song was released alongside the album, on April 11, 2025.
+The video explores concepts of modern relationships.